Read our 2023 annual report

 “Despite insecurity, complex and costly logistics, and bureaucratic impediments hindering the international response, communities and humanitarian organisations are responding - and much more can be done if the resources are provided,” says Dr. Khan.

-The IPC estimates that conditions will continue in Zamzam and the surrounding area (El Fasher), with trade flows and humanitarian access severely interrupted through at least January 2025.
-While the rainy season begins in October and may make foraging for wild foods a bit easier, this will leave people vulnerable to attacks and ongoing violence.
-The start of the rainy season will also accelerate waterborne and vector illnesses, exacerbated by overcrowding in the area, a lack of health services, and poor water, sanitation, and hygiene (WASH) infrastructure.
+The IPC estimates that conditions will continue as they are in Zamzam and the surrounding area (El Fasher), with trade flows and humanitarian access severely interrupted, well into the new year.
+While the rainy season began in October and may have made foraging for wild foods a bit easier, this will have left people vulnerable to attacks and ongoing violence.
+The start of the rainy season will have also accelerated waterborne and vector illnesses, exacerbated by overcrowding in the area, a lack of health services, and poor water, sanitation, and hygiene (WASH) infrastructure.

 “Accessibility to impacted communities and an uninterrupted supply of essential health and nutrition commodities are our key issues at this stage, if widespread famine is to be prevented and lives saved,” says Dr. Khan.